Hubert H. Long was born in Missouri in

 numbers after they died.

-Manila sent a truck full of medical supplies to
+a truck full of medical supplies to the camp,

-the camp, but the Japanese refused to let it
+but the Japanese refused to let it into the

-lieutenant that they could set up an 150 bed
+that they could set up an 150 bed hospital for

-hospital for the POWs, he was slapped in the
+the POWs, he was slapped in the face by the

-the camp by the Red Cross were confiscated by
+the Red Cross were confiscated by the Japanese

 The POWs called the hospital